 Reading favorite Christmas stories during the holiday season is a fun holiday tradition.
 For many, ‘Twas the Night Before Christmas is a favorite!
 As our children get older, we can create new memories by giving them deeper, richer holiday stories to enjoy.

-I set out this year to find Christmas chapter books at a variety of reading levels that could become new holiday classics in our homes.
-I have organized these books by age if children were to read them independently.
+I set out one year to find Christmas chapter books at a variety of reading levels that could become new holiday classics in our homes.
+I have since added a few extra!
+The books are organized by age if children were to read them independently.
 Any of the books are perfect read alouds for a variety of ages.
 We have read many of them, but for the few books we have not read, yet, we noted it next to the title.

 Hopefully, you will find some new holiday classics for your home!

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)